Ever look back at specific points in your life and wonder, “what on earth was I thinking?”

 - Have a shoulda-coulda-woulda thought cross your mind?
 Well, can you do it now?
 Can you recreate that thing now?
 If not, what CAN you do right now?
 Do that.

 - Falling into a pit of self-pity?
 TALK TO SOMEONE.
 Ask for perspective.
-I usually talk to my husband, and he helps bring my head down from the clouds.
+I usually talk to my husband, and he helps bring my head down from the clouds (or pits).

 - Remembering something cringe-y?
 LAUGH it off and think about your life now.
 How much have you grown since then?
 What changed?
 Would it play the same way if you had the chance to relive it?

 - Give yourself some space, grace, and forgive yourself.
-After all, no matter what happens, you have to live with you 🙂
+After all, you have to live with you all the time 🙂

 Praying you’re encouraged and staying healthy!